-By logging in to the BPA Member Gateway through the BPA website, you gain member-only access to information regarding all BPA programs, competition resources, scholarship opportunities, and more!
+By logging in to the BPA Member Gateway through the BPA website (members.bpa.org), you gain member-only access to information regarding all BPA programs, competition resources, scholarship opportunities, and more!
 Be sure you get your login credentials from your advisor.